 Sebum is the wax-like substance responsible for keeping your skin moisturized—yet it’s also a major cause of breakouts.
 “If you produce too much sebum, your pores become clogged with bacteria and excess dead skin cells, resulting in pimples,” she continues.

 While genetic factors play a role as well, Dr. Green says that certain daily habits and lifestyle conditions can also cause or aggravate body acne, including but not limited to:

 If you’re wondering how to treat body acne, we have answers.
-One or all of these factors could be contributing to your body acne.
-If you’re not able to pinpoint an exact cause, it’s best to address it with a holistic plan.
+One or all of the above factors could be contributing to your body acne, but If you’re not able to pinpoint an exact cause, it’s best to address it with a holistic plan.
 (Or make an appointment with a dermatologist, as you might be dealing with fungal acne).

 With that in mind, Dr. Green says that the five tips and body acne treatments below can help manage those breakouts.

 Just as you should wash your face daily, the same is true of your body.
 Dr. Green says that creating a targeted body care routine (similar to a facial skincare routine) can help.
 Sadly, applying retinol or an overnight beauty treatment once won’t transform your skin.
 That’s because products often need time to cause change.
 It can take a few weeks to see actual results from your skincare routine (more if you’re using retinol), which is why it’s so important to stick with it.
 Think of it like working out: You’re only going to see real changes if you stay consistent with your workouts over a longer period of time.

 2. Use the Right Ingredients to Clear Skin